AndyLPK247/cucumber-jvm-java8-example/README.md

 This project was developed by [Automation Panda](https://www.automationpanda.com/) to demonstrate how to use Cucumber-JVM as a BDD test framework.

+### Version
+This project uses Cucumber-JVM 1.2.5 because 2.0 is not yet supported in IntelliJ IDEA.

 ### Web Driver Setup
 This project uses Selenium WebDriver to interact with the Chrome web browser.
 In order for the tests to work, [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)